-I completed the boat project and wanted to come back to Florida.
-I have always had dirtbikes and jetskis and went to a local lake where I met a few professional jet skiers training by chance.
-After a discussion of their skis and some of the problems they were having I made a couple suggestions.
+After completing the boat project, we decided we wanted to come back to Florida.
+I have always had dirt bikes and jet skis and while visiting a local lake, met a few professional jet skiers training.
+After a discussion of their skis and some of the problems they were having, I made a couple of suggestions.
 That turned into the next project.
-In 2005 I produced a jetski hull for a pro rider who at the time rode for Kawasaki.
-That hull stunned the world and started a shift in the industry when it won the 2005 World Championship by a margin of massive proportion.
+In 2005, I produced a jet ski hull for a pro rider who at the time rode for Kawasaki.
+That hull stunned the world and started a shift in the industry when it won the 2005 World Championship by a huge margin.
 I started Trinity Composites in 2008 at 29 years old after realizing that I could create a great product that was wanted and needed in the industry.
-Trinity Composites became know quickly for producing the strongest, lightest, and most technologically advanced hulls in the world!
+Trinity Composites quickly became known for producing the strongest, lightest, and most technologically advanced hulls in the world!

 Next we dominated the aftermarket race hull market